xiayuan-huang/E-pedigrees/README.md

 # E-pedigrees

 E-pdigrees combines two validated family prediction algorithms (FPPA and RIFTEHR) into a single software package for high throughput pedigrees construction.
 The convenient software considers patients’ basic demographic information and/or emergency contact data to infer high-accuracy parent-child relationship.
 Importantly, E-Pedigrees allows users to layer in additional pedigree data when available and provides options for applying different logical rules to improve accuracy of inferred family relationships.
-You can refer to two papers for the details of two core algorithms. ["Applying family analyses to electronic health records to facilitate genetic research"] and ["Disease Heritability Inferred from Familial Relationships Reported in Medical Records"]
+You can refer to two papers for the details of two core algorithms. ["Applying family analyses to electronic health records to facilitate genetic research"](https://academic.oup.com/bioinformatics/article/34/4/635/4158031) and ["Disease Heritability Inferred from Familial Relationships Reported in Medical Records"](https://www.cell.com/cell/pdf/S0092-8674(18)30525-7.pdf).